 LloydsPharmacy Free Flu Jab: Yes to eligible over 18’s.

-LloydsPharmacy Flu Jab Cost: £12.99 at the time of writing, an increase of £2 on last years price.
+LloydsPharmacy Flu Jab Cost: £14.99 at the time of writing, an increase of £2 on last years price.
 Info here.

 Booking at LloydsPharmacy Near you: Find your local LloydsPharmacy even without making an appointment if you are opting for the walk-in it’s best to ring and check availability in advance.